DrPayne25/Reading-Notes/README.md

-# **Alex Payne Bio:** A Reading Notes Original
+# **Alex Payne Bio:** A Reading-Notes Original

 Hi my name is Alex and i'm learning to code!
-I currently work over at OfferUp as a System Admin but hope to move over to the dev side and then down the road becomeing an SRE would be ideal.
-In my free time I love to play video games and sleep not always in that order. ~~I also enjoy long walks on the beach and a good bottle of wine!~~ Wrong profile sorry haha.
+I currently work over at OfferUp as a System Admin but hope to move over to the dev side andwould love to become a machine learning engineer as the end goal.
+In my free time I love to play video games like hearthstone and God of War.
+If not in front of a computer screen you can find me tryng to catch up on sleep! ~~I also enjoy long walks on the beach and a good bottle of wine!~~ Wrong profile sorry haha.

 ## **_Growth_ Mindset**